Cartmel Fell culvert repairs, Lake District

 Culverts were dug out and the road has started to look like it should again without the water running across it rather than under it.
 In the morning stone was picked up from Staveley.
 A huge thanks to Richard Rogers, (RR Stone) for both donating, loading and then bringing some across.

-Duncan Allen, Patrick Lacey, Richard Burke and Jim David from GLASS turned up and did a stirling job on wall building and gully clearances.
+Duncan Allen, Patrick Lacey, Richard Burke and Jim David from the Green Lane Association turned up and did a stirling job on wall building and gully clearances.

 Several of the TRF lads dug out the upstream riverbed and unearthed the entrance to the main culvert, then built a catchment area and stone faced it.
 Others dug out another drain line, found a huge culvert and opened this out.

-With visits/help from Geoff Wilson, (LARA), Robert Wilson ACU & Peter Apps, (CALM), all of the major organisations involved with green lanes were present, as both TRF & GLASS members turned up to help out again.
+With visits/help from Geoff Wilson, (LARA), Robert Wilson ACU & Peter Apps, (CALM), all of the major organisations involved with green lanes were present, as both TRF & Green Lane Association members turned up to help out again.

 Plenty of some very old stone drainage was exposed and rejuvenated.
 Lots of superb work was done by the lads with plenty of digging, and some big stones moved around.
 There are some areas still to finish off but the road is now not in danger of collapsing.